adelrtan/maxent.ot/vignettes/maxent-ot_vignette.knit.md

   paste("The log likelihood of data under weights of regularized model is:",
         sprintf(actual_logLike, fmt = '%#.3f'))
 )
+#> [1] "The log likelihood of data under weights of regularized model is: -1.945"
 ```

 Be aware that since the regularized model uses the bias term, the objective function is no longer equivalent to the log likelihood.